 This specialisation will prepare you to teach children and adolescents from five to 18 years of age in primary and secondary schools from Foundation to Year 12 and enable you to work more broadly in community, recreational and sporting settings.
 You will qualify as a generalist primary school teacher, specialist health and physical education primary school teacher and a secondary school teacher with health and physical education as your specialist teaching areas.
-At the primary level, you will develop an understanding of how primary school aged children learn and how they can be effectively and creatively taught across all primary curriculum areas such as English and literacies, mathematics, arts education, humanities and social education, science, health and physical education, and studies of the environment and sustainability.
-At the secondary level you will focus on adolescent learning and the nature of secondary education including areas such as classroom teaching and practice in schools, curriculum planning, implementation and evaluation, and education and its relationship to society.
+At the primary level, you will develop an understanding of how primary school aged children learn and how they can be effectively and creatively taught across all primary curriculum areas such as: English and literacies, mathematics, humanities and social education, science, health and physical education, and the creative arts.
+At the secondary level you will focus on adolescent learning and the nature of secondary education including areas such as; classroom teaching and practice in schools, curriculum planning, implementation and evaluation, and education and its relationship to society.

 Any units listed for this area of study relate only to the 'Requirements' outlined in the component of any bachelors double degrees.

 Unit codes that are not linked to their entry in the Handbook are not available for study in the current year.

 Units are 6 credit points unless otherwise stated.